DataDog/integrations-core/ibm_mq/README.md

     logs_enabled: true
     ```

-To set up logs, you will want to point the config file to the proper log files.
-You can uncomment the lines at the bottom of the config file, and amend them as you see fit:
+Next, you will want to point the config file to the proper MQ log files.
+You can uncomment the lines at the bottom of the MQ integration's config file, and amend them as you see fit:

 ```yaml
 logs: